 - Dry Skin: For both dehydrated skin (aka skin that's lacking water) and dry skin (aka skin that's lacking oil), sheet masks can be a total game-changer.
 Stockdale says to look for water-based hydration—aloe, water, chamomile, ceramides, peptides, and glycerin are all hero picks.

 - Post-Sun: Hydration is key post sun exposure, says Frank.
 "Sheet masks containing aloe and glycerine are great options," he says, adding that popping your mask into the fridge for a few minutes can offer an extra boost of cooling.

 - Anti-Aging: "If you're using sheet masks for anti-aging benefits, look for ingredients like glycolic acid or lactic acid," notes Stockdale.
 "These AHAs will help slough off the surface layer of dead skin and provide a youthful glow."

 Shop Our Picks

-Vitamin C is touted for its skin-brightening qualities, and Lapcos is hopping on the bandwagon with their Daily Vita C Mask, which fuses buckthorn Extract and lemongrass extract to boost skin's vitality.
+Vitamin C is touted for its skin-brightening qualities, and Lapcos is hopping on the bandwagon with their Daily Vita C Mask, which fuses buckthorn Extract and lemongrass extract meant to boost skin's vitality.

 This bio-cellulose mask costs a pretty penny, but the spa-worthy results it yields makes it worth it.
-Besides the second-skin feeling it provides, it's loaded with lactic acid, hyaluronic acid, anti-microbial peptides, and apple stem cells for fresher, radiant, more youthful-looking skin.
+Besides the second-skin feeling it provides, it's loaded with lactic acid, hyaluronic acid, anti-microbial peptides, and apple stem cells meant for fresher, radiant, more youthful-looking skin.

 On days you've spent a little too much time in the sun (with SPF, we hope), your skin may be left feeling red and raw.
-Cue this skin-soothing sheet mask that'll renew even the most reddest of skin, using a rose geranium essential oil blend as well as ginkgo, aloe, and chamomile extract to get the job done.
+Cue this skin-soothing sheet mask that'll renew even the most reddest of skin, using a rose geranium essential oil blend as well as ginkgo, aloe, and chamomile extract meant to get the job done.